victorberdugo1/cub3d/README.md

 - ceiling color - C

-- the map (respect the rules for the map configuration described in subject)
+- the map (see subject for the map configuration details)

-Also, check that the program exits on error and exits properly when the configuration file is reconfigured (for example, an invalid path) or the program is launched with a filename that doesn’t end with `.cub` extension.
+Also, check that the program exits on error and exits properly when the configuration file is misconfigured (for example unknown key, double keys an invalid path..) or the filename that doesn’t end with `.cub` extension.

-if not, the defense is over and use the appropriate flag incomplete work, crash...
+If not, the defense is over and use the appropriate flag incomplete work, crash...

 [**YES**](#)  |  [**NO**](#)

 ### Technical elements of the display
-We’re going to check the technical elements of the display.
-Run it.

-Please try to execute the following test.
-If at least one fails, this means that no points will be awarded for this section.
+We’re going to evaluate the technical elements of the display.
+Run the program and execute the following tests.
+If at least one fails, no points will be awarded for this section.
+Move to the next one.

 - A window must open at launch of the program, It must stay open during the whole execution.

 - An image representing the inside of a maze must be displayed inside the window.

-- Hide all or part of the window either by using another window or by using the screen's border, then minimize the window and maximize it back. in all cases, the content of the window must remain consistent
+- Hide all or part of the window either by using another window or by using the screen's border, then minimize the window and maximize it back. in all cases, the content of the window must remain consistent.

 [**YES**](#)  |  [**NO**](#)